 Moles breed in late winter or spring and have a gestation period of about four to six weeks.
 Single annual litters of two to five young are born in March, April or May.
 Young moles are born hairless and helpless, but growth and development occur rapidly.
 About four weeks after birth, the moles leave the nest and fend for themselves.

-Moles in the natural environment cause little damage.
+Moles in their natural environment cause little damage.
 They are seldom noticed until their tunneling activity becomes apparent in lawns, gardens, golf courses, pastures, or other grass and turf areas.

 The mole activity people usually see is of two kinds — raised ridges or surface tunnels and mounds.
 These raised ridges or surface tunnels are unique to moles.
 No other animal leaves this evidence of its presence.
-However, mole activity often is confused with that of the pocket gopher, which also is found in Missouri.
+However, mole activity often is confused with that of the pocket gopher, which also is found in Kansas and Oklahoma.